 - Mandatory Vacation

-Unlimited vacation may sound like a simple concept, but some employers have reported that employees feel pressure to take less time off than their boss or others on their team.
-To address this, they’ve provided guidelines in regard to how much time is “typical” or “expected,” or have moved to requiring or incentivizing minimum vacation time amounts.
-For example, Hubspot has a mandatory two-week vacation policy (in addition to unlimited vacation) and Evernote encourages employees to take at least a full week of vacation at a time by offering a $1,000 bonus for doing so.
+Unlimited vacation may sound like a simple concept, but it can lead to some unexpected outcomes.
+In some cases, employees actually feel more pressure to take less time off than their boss or others on their team.
+To address this, some employers have provided guidelines in regard to how much time is “typical” or “expected,” or have moved to requiring or incentivizing minimum vacation time amounts.
+For example, Evernote encourages employees to take at least a full week of vacation at a time by offering a $1,000 bonus for doing so.

 - Paid Vacation

-If your employees are super stubborn and still won’t take time off, follow the lead of companies like FullContact, which pays employees $7,500 to go on vacation (on top of their paid vacation) – but only if the employee commits to disconnect and not work while on vacation.
-Or Moz, which reimburses employees up to $3,000 of vacation-related expenses each year.
-Moz’s founder and current “Wizard of Moz,” Rand Fishkin, wrote that the benefits to the company and to the employee outweigh the costs: “…it’s in all of our employees’ great interest to take time to do what they love with friends, family, whomever (we’ll pay their vacation expenses too so long as you go with them) and disconnect for a few days, or a few weeks.”
+If your employees are stubborn and still won’t take time off, follow the lead of companies like FullContact, which pays employees $7,500 to go on vacation (on top of their paid vacation) – but only if the employee commits to disconnect and not work while on vacation.
+Or Steelhouse, which reimburses employees up to $2,000 of vacation-related expenses each year.

 - Summer Hours

-If your company is not ready to go all of the ways with unlimited or paid, paid vacations, another popular option is to offer summer office hours for employees.
-Our friends at CareerBuilder have seen great success with a summer hours benefit – offered during the months of July and August – which allows employees to shorten their workweek and have Friday afternoons available for relaxation, personal hobbies, or time with family or friends.
-The shortened summer workweek is a popular benefit mentioned in annual employee engagement surveys and is well received by potential candidates who are considering the company as a place to work.
-To attract and retain top talent today, companies have to continually evolve their pay and benefits offerings and consider how they can build a workplace that not only facilitates employees being as productive as possible while on the job, but that also encourages them to disconnect and recharge in order to maintain their sanity, relationships, and enthusiasm for the work.
-Considering how your organization can meet the desire for more time off – and actually get employees to take it – may be the ticket to increased productivity, profitability, and success!
+To attract and retain top talent today, companies have to continually evolve the pay and benefits they offer and consider how they can build a workplace that not only facilitates employees being as productive as possible while on the job, but that also encourages them to disconnect and recharge in order to maintain their sanity, relationships and enthusiasm for the work.
+Considering how your organization can meet the desire for more time off – and actually get employees to take it – may be the ticket to increased productivity, profitability, and success.